 There are a limited number of qualified WEG suppliers in India, and the price, supply and delivery lead times of WEGs largely depend on the market demand.
-WEGs installed at the wind farms of our Subsidiaries have been purchased of various original equipment manufacturers ("OEMs").
-Our Subsidiaries undertake maintenance of these windfarms through the OEMs from which the WEGs was previously purchases.
-Further, our Subsidiaries also rely on third-party contractors for undertaking maintenance of wind farms.
-Our Subsidiary, Bharath Wind Farm Limited also maintains an in-house maintenance team to undertake maintenance of WEGs.
-Further replacement of parts of WEG is either procured from local markets or from OEMs, in cases where the spare parts are not locally available.
-The operational and maintenance of WEGs constitutes as one of the major expenses for running of wind farms by our Subsidiaries.
-Accordingly, we are exposed to any changes in the market prices of WEGs when we negotiate new supply agreements, and the price trend of WEGs has a direct effect on our results of operations.
+In the past, worldwide demand for WEGs exceeded the supply, which led to delivery delays and price increases for WEGs and other necessary equipment.
+We are exposed to any changes in the market prices of WEGs when we negotiate new supply agreements, and the price trend of WEGs has a direct effect on our results of operations.
 If we are unable to manage our purchases of WEGs and replacement parts at prices acceptable to us or if the prices of WEGs and replacement parts increase significantly, profit margins of our wind power business may decrease, and our results of operations would be materially and adversely affected.
+We also cannot assure you that our WEG suppliers will not delay delivery to us or prioritize delivery to other market participants, including our competitors.